This post was originally published on Sept. 14, 2015, and was updated on Nov. 20th, 2019.

 - Bucket No. 3: Low-value domain names.

-Putting names into buckets is much easier than putting an exact price on a domain — and it’s a solid starting point valuing domain names.
+Putting names into buckets is much easier than putting an exact price on a domain — and it’s a solid starting point when valuing domain names.

 Bucket No. 1: Names like la.com